Babies often sleep more or experience disrupted sleep for 24-48 hours after vaccination due to mild immune responses.

 Naptime Tips Post-Vaccination

-Try swaddling younger infants if they find comfort in it.
-Older babies might benefit from white noise machines or pacifiers to soothe themselves back to sleep when waking up due to discomfort.
+Try swaddling younger infants if they find comfort in it and if it remains age-appropriate and safe.
+Older babies might benefit from white noise or a pacifier to soothe themselves back to sleep when waking up due to discomfort.

 The Science Behind Immune Response and Sleep in Infants

-The relationship between inflammation caused by vaccines and subsequent tiredness is well-documented across age groups.
-Cytokines released during immune activation interact with brain regions regulating sleep-wake cycles, promoting increased need for rest as part of recovery.
+The relationship between inflammation caused by vaccines and subsequent tiredness is well documented across age groups.
+Immune signaling chemicals released during activation can interact with brain pathways involved in sleep-wake regulation, increasing the need for rest for a short period.

 The Balance Between Sleep Disruption and Immunity Boosting

-It might seem counterintuitive that vaccines cause both fatigue and occasional wakefulness at night.
-The body shifts gears: initial inflammation makes babies sleepy but discomfort from local reactions can interrupt deep restorative phases of sleep temporarily.
+It might seem counterintuitive that vaccines can be linked with both fatigue and occasional wakefulness at night.
+The body shifts gears: mild immune activation may make babies sleepy, while soreness or fever can interrupt deeper sleep temporarily.

 Differentiating Normal vs Concerning Signs Post-Vaccine Sleep Changes